tokio-rs/website/content/docs/going-deeper/tasks.md

 ```

 Well that was pretty simple!
 Here we're just calling the [`spawn`] function
 followed by the [`wait_future`] method.
-Recall that tasks are simply just a
+Recall that tasks are, in the end, just
-future which likely contains many sub-futures.
-The [`spawn`] method is where the
+a "big" future (usually made up of many sub-futures).
+The [`spawn`] method is
-chain comes to an end.
-By spawning a future it's bound to a task (in the
-[`Spawn`] return type) and it's ready to start making progress via polling.

-The [`spawn`] function is pretty mundane, it's just creating a new instance of
+the basic way to turn a future into a task, which means that we can no longer
+compose it with other futures, but we can *execute* it.
+The method creates a new
-`Spawn` with associated data required to create the future's task.
-Once this is
+instance of the [`Spawn`] type with associated data required to create the
-done, the real meat happens in the [`wait_future`] method, so let's take a look
+future's task.
+Once this is done, the real meat happens in the [`wait_future`]
-at that:
+method, so let's take a look at that:

 [`spawn`]: https://docs.rs/futures/0.1/futures/executor/fn.spawn.html
 [`wait_future`]: https://docs.rs/futures/0.1/futures/executor/struct.Spawn.html#method.wait_future